KJGithub2021/BERT-FP/README.md

 ## Log Files

-We have shared the following log files from our experiments for your reference in the `Log Files` folder
+We have shared log files from our experiments in the `Log Files` folder